 On August 1st of 2007 The Kirk Clinic opened it's doors to provide quality care to the families of Moultrie and Southwest Georgia.
 At that time The Kirk Clinic had one full-time Physician, one part-time Physician's Assistant, one nurse and one receptionist.
 Currently, The Kirk Clinic has three full-time Physicians, one full-time Nurse Practitioner, a Registered Nurse/Practice Manager, three Licensed Practical Nurses, two Medical Assistants, a charge entry clerk and two receptionists.
 The physicians at The Kirk Clinic maintain privileges at Colquitt Regional Medical Center in Moultrie, Georgia.
+The Kirk Clinic is named in honor of James L. Kirk, II, who served on the Colquitt Regional Medical Center Hospital Authority from 1966-1995.

 Marks of Distinction